johanix/draft-berra-dnsop-opt-keystate/draft-berra-dnsop-keystate-02.md

 is expected to do so.

-This document includes a set of initial "key state" codepoints but is extensible via the IANA registry defined and created in Section 8.2.
+This document includes a set of initial "key state" codepoints but is extensible via the IANA registry defined and created in {{keystate-registry}}.

-# Defined and Reserved Values for SIG(0) Key States
+# Defined and Reserved Values for SIG(0) Key States {#keystate-values}

 This document defines a number of initial KEY-STATE codes.
-The mechanism is intended to be extensible and additional KEY-STATE codes can be registered in the "KeyState Codes" registry (see Section 8.2).
+The mechanism is intended to be extensible and additional KEY-STATE codes can be registered in the "KeyState Codes" registry (see {{keystate-registry}}).
 The KEY-STATE code from the "KeyState" EDNS(0) option is used to serve as an index into the "KeyState Option Codes" registry with the initial values defined below.

-For KeyState signalling to be used the child is set by the child to indicate ability to interpret a KeyState OPT in the response.
+For KeyState signalling to be used the child includes a KeyState OPT in its query to indicate the ability to interpret a KeyState OPT in the response.

 ## KeyStates Set By The Sender (the Child)

 0: Automatic bootstrap requested.
-This assumes that the child SIG(0) public key is already published as a KEY record that the child apex.
+This assumes that the child SIG(0) public key is already published as a KEY record at the child apex.

 1: Manual bootstrap requested.
 Child requests that manual bootstrap